fletchjp/CANCMDDC2/README.md

 # CANCMDDC2

+## Version 5

+This is a new branch where I am going to do some work to restructure the code and sort out some of the difficulties.

 ## Latest news

 I have edited the files to make sure that the various header files can only be called once and are available where they are needed.